PugazharasanC/React-Notes/react-basics/components/functional-vs-class-components.md

 ## What’s the Difference? 🤔

-**Samantha:** "Hey, James!
+**Mia:** "Hey, Leo!
 I keep hearing about Functional and Class Components.
 What’s the difference?"

-**James:** "Great question!
+**Leo:** "Great question!
 Think of it this way: Functional Components are like quick snacks—light and easy to digest.
 Class Components are like a full-course meal—more complex but hearty!" 🍽️

 ## Functional Components 🍕
 - **Simplicity**: These are JavaScript functions that return JSX.
 They’re easier to write and read.